 Freddie ‘Boom Boom’ Washington is the ultra-cool and basketball proficient one, with his trademark, “Hi there,” and of course his “Boom Boom Boom.”
 Lawrence Hilton-Jacobs got his start in the 1975 Blaxploitation movie Cooley High before becoming one of the Sweathogs.

 Then during Kotter’s run, he starred in the mini-series Roots.
 His next series regular gig was in 1989 on the show Alien Nation.
 He even portrayed Joe Jackson, in the mini-series The Jacksons: An American Dream in 1992.
-Then he decided to stick his toe in the music industry singing on Rick James’ 1981 album Street Songs.
+Then he decided to stick his toe in the music industry, singing on Rick James’ 1981 album Street Songs.
 He’s acted a lot since then, and he’s currently back as a series regular on the Urban Movie Channel’s A House Divided.
-He’s 67 years old and along with his TV show, he’s also got 2 movies and another TV show in production.
+He’s 69 years old and along with his TV show, he’s also got more movies and television productions in the works.
 Boom Boom is far from done.

 7. Ron Palillo (Arnold Horshack)

-Arnold Horshack, the class clown, with one of the most interesting laughs that were contagious, was the smartest of the bunch yet naive, and he was incredibly endearing to us.
+Arnold Horshack, the class clown, with one of the most interesting and contagious laughs, was the smartest of the bunch, yet naive, and he was incredibly endearing to us.
 And his wheezing laugh and charisma made him stand out from the show.
 A backdoor pilot following Arnold was created in the final season, but the spin-off was not developed further.
-His squealy voice was so iconic that his next gig was voicing the character, Sgt.
+His squealy voice was so iconic that his next gig was voicing the character Sgt.
 Squealy in Laverne & Shirley in the Army, a bizarre early ’80s cartoon.
 If you love obscure cartoons, we have an entire video dedicated to our favorite wacky ones from the ’70s.

 What a fun show!
 These underachieving high school students ended up achieving a lot, one of the funniest sitcoms of the ’70s.
 Did you have a favorite member of the Sweathogs?
 Who wished they’d had Mr. Kotter as a teacher?
 I sure did.
 Definitely my favorite TV Teacher with Saved By The Bell’s Miss Bliss a close second.
 If you can think of another one, mention it in the comments below, we read them all.